oblac/jodd-site/uphea/index.md

 ## Optimize HTML and resources

-*HTML stapler* is a great tool to optimize multiple HTML resources into one big resource file, **transparently**!
+*HTMLStapler* is a great tool to optimize multiple HTML resources into one big resource file, **transparently**!
 As result, instead of downloading several CSS and JS files, only two resource bundles will be downloaded.
 Moreover, *Lagarto* parser can optimize the HTML page and